textpattern/textpattern.github.io/administration/preferences-panel.md

 ## Site preferences

 Site preferences are global settings for your Textpattern site.
-They include settings for your site name, website address, web server location, time & date, visitor logging and article comment functionality.
+They include settings for your site name, website address, server location, time & date, visitor logging and article comment functionality.

 ### Site name

-The 'Site name' is simply the title of your website.
-For example your personal blog called "The Big Bamboozler" or your business site called "Willie Web Design".
-By default, Textpattern fills this field with "My site", which of course you should change.
+The 'Site name' is the title of your website.
+By default, Textpattern fills this field with "My site", though it can be changed to your preference.
+An example for a travel-centric website might be "Adventures Of A Global Explorer", and a coffee shop might have a website called "Brewster's Java Joint".

 ### Site URL

-The 'Site URL' information is important for many reasons, not the least of which is simply making your Textpattern site work.
-The Site URL will be your web site domain, without the `http://` prefix and without a trailing forward slash (`/`); for example:
+The 'Site URL' is the homepage address where your Textpattern site is viewed.
+This should be set to your domain or hostname, omitting both the `https://` or `http://` protocol and the trailing forward slash (`/`).
+For example:

 ~~~
 www.example.com
 ~~~

-or if you force dropping the `www` by way of rewrite rules, use
+If you enforce dropping the `www` by way of a rewrite rule, use

 ~~~
 example.com
 ~~~

-If you install in a subdirectory, then it will be something like
+If you run Textpattern in a site subdirectory, append the directory name

 ~~~
 example.com/subdirectory